 What to do if something goes wrong

 Follow these instructions if something went wrong with the sample installation process or you’re updating to a new version of the samples.

-Go to the folder that contains the configuration files for the sample library and delete all the files it contains.
-Then reopen the sample library and everything should be just as it was before you extracted the samples.
+Go to the folder that contains the configuration files for the sample library and delete the link file.
+Then reopen the sample library and you will again be prompted to install the samples.

-The configuration files were created when you installed the software.
-The location of these files varies between operating systems.
+The link file was created when you installed the software.
+The location of the file varies between operating systems:

 You’ll need to hold down the ALT key while opening the Go menu in order to be able to access the Library folder.

 Moving the samples to a new location